engraving-challenges/main/1-goals-and-rules.md

    Documentation of progress and experiences (good or bad) is essential to this project, so *please* tell us everything you notice during your work.
-The appropriate place for such reports is your challenge/tool's directory where you can add as many Markdown `.md` files as you want.
+The appropriate place for such reports is your challenge/tool's directory where you can add many text files as you want.
    The publication of final analyses is intended on [Scores of Beauty](http://lilypondblog.org), our LilyPond community blog.